docknetwork/price-feed-adapter/Readme.md

 // To write median price
 const data = await execute({ id: "1", data: {endpoint: WRITE_MEDIAN_PRICE}}  as AdapterRequest );

+// To write the price on chain when the current price has either deviated by 5% or is stale by 30 seconds const data = await execute({ id: "1", data: {endpoint: WRITE_MEDIAN_PRICE, thresholdPct: 5, idleTime: 30}}  as AdapterRequest );
 ```

 The `result` key of `data` will contain the block number.